 IgG-class antibodies to rubella virus may be present in serum specimens from individuals who have received blood products within the past several months, but who have not been immunized or experienced past infection with this virus.

 Serum samples drawn early during acute phase of infection may be negative for IgG-class antibodies to this virus.

-To evaluate the accuracy of the BioPlex Rubella IgG multiplex flow immunoassay (MFI), 500 prospective serum samples were analyzed in a blinded fashion by the SeraQuest Rubella IgG EIA (Quest International and the BioPlex Rubella IgG assay.
+To evaluate the accuracy of the BioPlex Rubella IgG multiplex flow immunoassay, 500 prospective serum samples were analyzed in a blinded fashion by the SeraQuest Rubella IgG EIA (Quest International and the BioPlex Rubella IgG assay.
 Samples with discordant results after initial testing were repeated by both assays during the same freeze/thaw cycle.
 Further discrepancies were evaluated by the Rubella IgG VIDAS enzyme-linked fluorescent immunoassay (ELFA; bioMerieux, Inc.).
-The results are summarized below:
+The results are summarized in the table below:

 BioPlex Rubella IgG

 6/7 samples tested as equivocal by the VIDAS Rubella IgG ELFA.

 Sensitivity: 94% (446/470); 95% CI: 92.5% to 96.6%